Colored Vertex Models and Iwahori Whittaker Functions: Introduction

 Another exciting open question is whether Whittaker functions for even smaller compact subgroups might similarly have representations as partition functions of solvable lattice models.
 In other words, if $L$ is an arbitrary compact open subgroup, does there exist a basis of $L$-invariant Whittaker functions whose values may be represented by solvable lattice models?
 If the answer is affirmative one could also look for representations of Whittaker of other admissible representations, particularly supercuspidals.
 To what extent are solvable lattice models and their associated quantum groups a tool for studying \emph{all} representations of $p$-adic groups?
 These possibilities are purely speculative at this time, but our success in treating Iwahori and parahoric Whittaker functions and the work of Ju-Lee Kim~\cite{JuLeeKimCS} which gives combinatorial descriptions of Whittaker functions for other admissible representations is suggestive in this regard.

 Finally, the models in this paper may also be generalized to refine the models representing metaplectic Whittaker functions introduced in~{\cite{BBB}}, called \textit{metaplectic ice}.
 Whereas for metaplectic ice certain edges are enhanced by adding an attribute called charge, in this paper we enhance the system by decorating certain edges with color.
 These attributes of charge and color are handled differently, and at first glance the schemes seem different.
-But actually they are closely related, for both the charged models in~\cite{BBB} and the monochrome systems in this paper are equivalent schemes for enforcing the requirement that in a given state, each sequence of horizontal edges that carries a color (or \minus spin in metaplectic ice) has a width that is a multiple of some fixed amount.
-This amount is $n$ in~\cite{BBB} and $r$ in this paper.
-A path intersecting a vertical boundary (i.e.\@ a \plus sign on the left boundary in~\cite{BBB} or a colored line on the right in this paper) is exempted from this requirement.
-In a future paper, we will present a simultaneous generalization of the models here and the metaplectic ice models.
+However we will show in a later paper that they may be placed in a unified framework.
 The R-matrix for these solvable models is related to $U_{\sqrt{v}}(\widehat{\mathfrak{gl}}(r|n))$.

 \medbreak \textbf{Acknowledgements:} We thank Amol Aggarwal, Alexei Borodin, Siddhartha Sahi and Michael Wheeler for helpful conversations and communications.
 This work was supported by NSF grants DMS-1801527 (Brubaker) and DMS-1601026 (Bump), ARC grant DP180103150 (Buciumas) and the Knut and Alice Wallenberg Foundation (Gustafsson).
 During later stages of this work, Gustafsson was supported by by the Swedish Research Council (Vetenskapsr\aa det), grant 2018-06774.
 Bump and Gustafsson also gratefully acknowledge the hospitality of the Simons Center for Geometry and Physics during parts of this project.